Karen Gillan on Nebula’s Future and the Return of James Gunn

 We actually wrapped!

-Given the size of those films, what was it like to transition back to a more intimate, DIY-style project like All Creature Here Below?
+Given the size of those films, what was it like to transition back to a more intimate, DIY-style project like All Creatures Here Below?

 It was sandwiched between two juggernaut movies for me, and it was a three-week shoot.
 It was an incredible experience, because you strip away all of the perks that come with the bigger movies.
 You’re kind of left with, in its most simple form, the thing you most love doing.
 It felt really nice to just have this thing, because that’s where my love of acting began.
 If I wasn’t a professional actress and needed another job, I’d be taking part in amateur local theater, because I love it so much.
 It felt really good to reconnect with that a little bit.
 But to be honest, it also felt the same in a sense.
 Because yes, you might get treated a little better on a big movie.
 But ultimately, when the director shouts action, it’s the same.
 You’re doing the same job, and it doesn’t matter what environment you’re in in those moments.